Dentist in Philadelphia, PA

 Our preventive dental hygiene program includes professional teeth cleanings and oral health check-ups.
 For optimal oral health, we suggest you visit our office at least twice a year.
 However, we will base the number of times you schedule a dentist appointment on your dental needs.

 We work with you to ensure your long-term dental health and well-being.
 Good dental health is vital because it can impact your overall health.
-In addition to general dental care, we offer complete cosmetic and restorative dental treatments, including dental implants, teeth whitening, and porcelain veneers.
+In addition to general dental care, we offer complete cosmetic and restorative dental treatments that include dental implants, teeth whitening, and porcelain veneers.

 What to Expect at a Routine Dental Check-up

-Many things take place at routine dental check-ups.
 Our hygienists will first look at your teeth and gums with a dental mirror to see if you show signs of gum disease.
 They will look for gum recession, bleeding gums, and red gum tissue.
-They will also use a probe to measure gum pockets.
+They will also use a probe to measure gum pockets, which often indicate problems like gum disease.

 We often suggest fluoride treatments after this cleaning to prevent cavities.
 Fluoride helps strengthen the enamel, or outer layer, of the tooth.
-This general dentistry treatment is useful for children and teens who consume a lot of sugar and may not care for their teeth well yet.
+This general dentistry treatment in our Philadelphia, PA office helps children and teens who consume a lot of sugar and may not care for their teeth well yet.

 If you have a cavity, we can offer fillings.
 Dental fillings are routine dental procedures we provide people with cavities.
 A tooth cavity is a hole in the tooth enamel.
 If you develop tooth decay, harmful bacteria can break down your teeth to create cavities.

-In many cases, we provide fillings after removing the tooth’s decayed portion.
-However, we will suggest root canal therapy if the infection reaches the nerves within your tooth.
+In many cases, we provide fillings after we remove the tooth’s decayed portion.
+But we will suggest root canal therapy if the infection reaches the nerves within your tooth.

 Complete Dentistry in Center City, Philadelphia

 Since 1984, our private practice has been devoted to comprehensive reconstructive, implant, and cosmetic dentistry in Center City, Philadelphia.
-Our team offers excellent personalized patient service and promises to deliver high-quality dental care using state-of-the-art technology.
+Our team offers excellent personalized patient service.
+Our team promises to deliver high-quality dental care with state-of-the-art technology.

 • Bonded porcelain restorations